Zakopane Poland Summer & Winter Wonderland

 Architecture and design of Zakopane Poland

 Many houses’ and building in Zakopane are built according to the traditional style of the area out of wood.
 The design of these building is inspired by the regional art of Poland’s highland region known as Podhale.
 This style of the building is now known as the Zakopane style.
 All new building up to 1914 had to be built in this way.
 It is still very popular today and a walk around town will tell you that many new buildings are still being built in this traditional style.
-Everywhere you look there are amazing wooden buildings, both single and double story.
+Everywhere you look there is amazing wooden buildings, both single and double story.
 The house is truly unique you won’t find this sort of design anywhere else in the world.
 I found myself wandering different streets admiring how people had stuck to the traditional building designs but had added small touches of their own.

 Zakopane Poland is definitely worth a visit and should be on everyone’s bucket list who visit southern Poland.